Choi Kyoung-hwan

 Choi Kyoung-hwan (born June 22, 1955) is a South Korean politician who was a member of the National Assembly of South Korea in the Hannara Party.
 He represented the Gyeongsan-Cheongdo region of North Gyeongsang Province.
 Choi has promised to work for the extension of Daegu Subway Line 1 beyond the borders of Daegu to Gyeongsan, and to expand the Daegu Gyeongbuk Institute of Science and Technology.
-Choi was the acting Prime Minister from 27 April 2015 to 18 June 2015, following the departure of Lee Wan-koo.
+Choi was the acting prime minister of South Korea from 27 April 2015 to 18 June 2015, following the departure of Lee Wan-koo.

 Early life and education

 Born in Gyeongsan's Sincheon-dong, Choi graduated from Daegu High School in 1975.
 He obtained his bachelor's in economics at Yonsei University, passing the civil service exam while enrolled for a fourth year of study in 1979.
 He later received his Ph.D. in economics at the University of Wisconsin–Madison, where he studied from 1987 to 1991.